epfl-ada/ada-2021-project-dataoverflow/README.md

 - Will there be any difference between the view of Western press and that of ordinary people ?

+- Do the views about China from western world and other part of the world like India, middle east differ?
+If so, how?

 ## Proposed additional datasets
 ` Quotebank Article-centric Dataset `